shelost/Gallery/src/posts/palace.md

 <a href = 'https://en.wikipedia.org/wiki/OpenAI'><b>OpenAI</b></a>  — wow, Sam Altman can't stop winning, can't he?
 Obviously, if there's a winner in this scenario, it would be the company which creates and controls the Orb.
 My bet is on OpenAI, if only for the fact that this entire AI boom has been primarily led by them from the beginning.
 Maybe that's why he's planning to spend $1T+ on data centers...

+<br> <br>

-Stripe is already one of the biggest beneficiaries of the AI boom, and their recent collaboration with OpenAI means that their technology will likely underwrite a large portion of the future AI economy for decades to come.
+<a href = 'https://en.wikipedia.org/wiki/Stripe,_Inc.'><b>Stripe</b></a> is already one of the biggest beneficiaries of the AI boom, and their recent collaboration with OpenAI means that their technology will likely underwrite a large portion of the future AI economy for decades to come.
 Fast internet payments are literally what Stripe was built for, so don't be surprised if the "Orb" also prefers Stripe to handle all of its invoicing and payments.

 Solopreneurs have already figured this out — except that in an odd way, instead of marketing to humans via social media, they may need to try their best to have the almighty Orb notice their works so it will redirect more requests to their services.